How the IOT Impacts Connected Cars

 Entertainment.
 Smartphone operating system vendors could play a major role in the explosive development of the connected car market through innovative aftermarket devices and gaming platforms.
 There are a number of interesting software startups developing onboard diagnostics-based tools that could soon become mainstream.

 Archer Software is a recognized provider of embedded software solutions for connected cars.
 Additionally, we have a broad base of expertise in developing mobile applications for Android, iOS, Windows Phone and Blackberry, including geolocation and geopositioning services.
-You can learn more about our work with connected cars on our Automotive page.
+You can learn more about our work with connected cars at Automotive custom software development.

 For more information about how we can develop connected car software solutions that are right for you, contact our experts at email@example.com.